elastos/Elastos.ORG.DID.Service/docs/api_guide.rst

 Get DID information
 ----------------------
-get value from did using transaction hash and `key`
+get value from did using transaction hash and `key` , the returned `result.did` is the did that has the information.

 .. http:post:: /api/1/getDidInfo